F5ChannelSE/f5-azure-afm/docs/class01/bigip-base.rst

         ping -c 3 google.com

-    - should result in 100% packet loss
+    - This should result in 100% packet loss

 #.
 Whitelist specific hosts/ports/protocols/FQDN's (i.e. allow 80/443 to google.com and ICMP to CloudFlare DNS)